src-d/gitbase/docs/using-gitbase/security.md

 - action: Always `authorization`.
 - system: Always `audit`
-- address: Address from the client.
+- address: Address of the client.
-- success: True or false depending on if the client has been authorized correctly or not.
+- success: True or false depending on whether the client has been authorized correctly or not.
-- user: Username that is trying to connect.
+- user: Username trying to execute the query.
-- connection_id: Unique connection identifier from the request is being done.
+- connection_id: Unique connection identifier of the current request.
 - permission: Permission needed to execute the query.
 - pid: Pid returns the process ID associated with this context.
-It will grow over the queries sent to gitbase.
+It will change in subsequent queries sent using the same connection.
-- query: Query that the client is trying to execute.
+- query: Query that client is trying to execute.

 Example: